centreon/centreon-documentation/en/reporting/concepts.md

 number of parameter combinations to determine the impact on calculation time.

-> To generate the centile traffic report on historical data, run the
-> following commands.
-To generate future centile reports (calculated from
-> now on), proceed to the next chapter.

 On the **reporting** server, run the following command to import the configuration data: